Friends Ask Redditor to House and Puppy Sit for Them but Fail to Mention the Puppy Isn't Trained at All

 Consistent routines can help both the puppy and the caregiver manage expectations and reduce anxiety.

-In the end, all Redditors agreed that OP should be honest with their friends and talk about the issues that had been bothering them.
+In the end, all Redditors agreed that OP should be honest with their friends and discuss the issues that had been bothering them.
 Otherwise, they could find themselves in an uncomfortable position again.

 But what would you do in this situation?
 Share your thoughts with us in the comment section below.